debuggerboy/argocd-autopilot-ingress-nginx-controller/README.md

-# argocd-autopilot-ingress-nginx-controller
+# Ingress-Nginx for ArgoCD Autopilot #

-Install Ingress-Nginx Controller on Arocd Autopilot
+Install Ingress-Nginx Controller on Argocd Autopilot.

+## Procedure ##

+Create a project

+add this repo as a application under the newly created project